Azimuthal spin asymmetries in pion-polarized proton induced Drell-Yan process at COMPASS using holographic light-front QCD: Acknowledgement

 \section{Acknowledgement}

 The authors acknowledge fruitful discussions with B. Pasquini and D. Chakrabarti.
+BG also acknowledge Indian Institute of Technology Kanpur for providing the Fellowship for Academic and Research Excellence (FARE).
 The work of CM is supported by new faculty start up funding by the Institute of Modern Physics, Chinese Academy of Sciences, Grant No. E129952YR0.
 CM also thanks the Chinese Academy of Sciences Presidents International Fellowship Initiative for the support via Grants No. 2021PM0023.